 - Fiber optic internet cable is susceptible to construction and wildlife damage.

-Notable fact on fiber optic cable: In June of 2016, Google and its partners switched on their brand new, two-years-in-the-making undersea fiber optic cable running between the U.S. and Japan.
+Notable fact: In June of 2016, Google and its partners switched on their brand new, two-years-in-the-making undersea fiber optic cable running between the U.S. and Japan.
 The impressive stretch of cable was installed underneath the ocean's floor over a distance of more than 5500 miles.

 How Fast Is Fiber Optic Internet?

 While it is more expensive to install than cable internet or DSL internet, fiber truly shines when it comes to speed.
-It's called Gigabit internet for a reason - fiber can deliver up to 1000Mbps.
-The real kicker is that because it's symmetrical, that means you're getting the same upload speeds as download speeds - something other types of broadband internet providers cannot claim.
+It's called gigabit fiber internet for a reason - fiber can deliver up to 1000Mbps.
+The real kicker is that because it's symmetrical, that means you're getting the same upload speeds as download speeds.

 How fast is it in reality?